Introduction to Streams

 - AOF must be used with a strong fsync policy if persistence of messages is important in your application.

-- The WAIT command may be used in order to force the propagation of the changes to a set of slaves.
-However note that while this makes very unlikely that data is lost, the KeyDB failover process as operated by Sentinel or KeyDB Cluster performs only a best effort check to failover to the slave which is the most updated, and under certain specific failures may promote a slave that lacks some data.
+- The WAIT command may be used in order to force the propagation of the changes to a set of replicas.
+However note that while this makes it very unlikely that data is lost, the KeyDB failover process as operated by Sentinel or KeyDB Cluster performs only a best effort check to failover to the replica which is the most updated, and under certain specific failure conditions may promote a replica that lacks some data.

-So when designing application using KeyDB streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating if it is safe enough for your use case.
+So when designing an application using KeyDB streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating whether it is safe enough for your use case.

-Streams also have a special command to remove items from the middle of a stream, just by ID.
+Streams also have a special command for removing items from the middle of a stream, just by ID.
 Normally for an append only data structure this may look like an odd feature, but it is actually useful for applications involving, for instance, privacy regulations.
-The command is called XDEL, and will just get the name of the stream followed by the IDs to delete:
+The command is called XDEL and receives the name of the stream followed by the IDs to delete:

 However in the current implementation, memory is not really reclaimed until a macro node is completely empty, so you should not abuse this feature.

-A difference between streams and other KeyDB data structures is that when the other data structures have no longer elements, as a side effect of calling commands that remove elements, the key itself will be removed.
+A difference between streams and other KeyDB data structures is that when the other data structures no longer have any elements, as a side effect of calling commands that remove elements, the key itself will be removed.
 So for instance, a sorted set will be completely removed when a call to ZREM will remove the last element in the sorted set.
-Streams instead are allowed to stay at zero elements, both as a result of using a MAXLEN option with a count of zero (XADD and XTRIM commands), or because XDEL was called.
+Streams, on the other hand, are allowed to stay at zero elements, both as a result of using a MAXLEN option with a count of zero (XADD and XTRIM commands), or because XDEL was called.

-The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups define just because there are no longer items inside the stream.
+The reason why such an asymmetry exists is because Streams may have associated consumer groups, and we do not want to lose the state that the consumer groups defined just because there are no longer any items in the stream.
 Currently the stream is not deleted even when it has no associated consumer groups, but this may change in the future.

-Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are server synchronously like any other KeyDB command, so to discuss latency of such commands is meaningless: more interesting is to check the time complexity of the commands in the KeyDB documentation.
+Non blocking stream commands like XRANGE and XREAD or XREADGROUP without the BLOCK option are served synchronously like any other KeyDB command, so to discuss latency of such commands is meaningless: it is more interesting to check the time complexity of the commands in the KeyDB documentation.
 It should be enough to say that stream commands are at least as fast as sorted set commands when extracting ranges, and that

-XADD is very fast and can easily insert from half million to one million of items per second in an average machine if pipelining is used.
+XADD is very fast and can easily insert from half a million to one million items per second in an average machine if pipelining is used.

 XADD, to the moment the message is obtained by the consumer because